Salman Khan: Early life and ancestry

-Khan is the eldest son of screenwriter Salim Khan and his first wife Sushila Charak, who adopted the name Salma.
+Khan is the eldest son of screenwriter Salim Khan (born 24 November 1935) and his first wife Sushila Charak, who adopted the name Salma (born 8 December 1942); they had got married on 18 November 1964.
 Born to a Muslim father and Hindu mother on 27 December 1965, Salman Khan was brought up in both faiths.
-In 1981, when Salim married the actress Helen, the children's relationship with their father grew hostile and only recovered years later.
+In 1981, when Salim married the actress Helen (born 21 November 1938) the children's relationship with their father grew hostile and only recovered years later.

-Salman Khan's paternal great-grandparents are believed to be Alakozai Pashtuns from Afghanistan who immigrated to Indore State, Indore Residency (now in Madhya Pradesh), British India in the mid-1800s; however, Jasim Khan in his biography of the actor states that his ancestors belonged to the Akuzai sub-tribe of the Yusufzai Pashtuns from Malakand in the Swat Valley of North-West Frontier Province, British India (present-day Khyber Pakhtunkhwa, Pakistan).
+According to Salim, his paternal great-grandparents are Alakozai Pashtuns from Afghanistan who immigrated to Indore State, Indore Residency (now in Madhya Pradesh), British India in the mid-1800s; however, author Jasim Khan in his biography of the actor states that his ancestors belonged to the Akuzai sub-tribe of the Yusufzai Pashtuns from Malakand in the Swat Valley of North-West Frontier Province, British India (present-day Khyber Pakhtunkhwa, Pakistan).
 His grandfather Abdul Rashid Khan was a Deputy Inspector General of the Indore state who was awarded the Diler Jung award of the Holkar times.
 Khan's mother is a homemaker, whose father Baldev Singh Charak, a Dogra Rajput, comes from Jammu in Jammu and Kashmir and whose Maratha mother comes from Maharashtra.
 Khan can also speak Marathi, in addition to Hindi and English.
 He has two brothers, Arbaaz Khan and Sohail Khan; and two sisters, Alvira Khan Agnihotri, who is married to actor-director Atul Agnihotri, and an adopted sister Arpita, who is married to actor Aayush Sharma.

-Salman finished his schooling at St. Stanislaus High School in Bandra, Mumbai, as did his younger brothers Arbaaz and Sohail.
-Previously, he studied at The Scindia School in Gwalior for a few years along with his younger brother Arbaaz.
+Khan did his primary schooling at the Scindia School in Fort, Gwalior along with his brother Arbaaz.
+Later he shifted to St. Stanislaus High School in Bandra, Mumbai, as did his younger brothers Arbaaz and Sohail for their higher secondary education.
 He attended St. Xavier's College in Mumbai but dropped out.